 There are often surprises you would never expect during an investigation.
 We have shown up to begin an investigation into one issue, and when word started circulating around the company that fraud investigators were present, confessions concerning completely unrelated issues started pouring in.

 You may think you know exactly what happened going into a fraud investigation, only to find that the evidence does not support your original theory.
-A forensic accountant must keep an open mind and avoid “tunnel-vision” which can bias your conclusion and skew the results of the forensic examination.
+A forensic accountant must keep an open mind and avoid “tunnel-vision” which biases their conclusion and skews the results of the forensic examination.

-Even in cases that result in no indication of fraud, there is incredible value in the deep dive process of a fraud examination.
+Even in cases that find no financial crimes, there is incredible value in the deep dive process of a fraud examination.

 Business owners may learn about potential internal control weaknesses, discover potential process improvements, or uncover data insufficiencies.
-In almost every case, a business owner will learn valuable lessons to help them run their business more effectively and efficiently going forward.
+In almost every case, a business owner learns valuable lessons to help them run their business more effectively and efficiently going forward.

 It Is Not All “Accounting”

-While we call ourselves forensic accountants, the truth is accounting is just one aspect of a fraud examination.
-While there is a lot of useful information in the accounting records, there is also a lot of evidence that is contained outside of the debits and credits of the general ledger.
+While we call ourselves forensic accountants, the truth is financial accounting is just one aspect of a fraud examination.
+While there is a lot of useful information in financial statements and records, there is also a lot of evidence that is contained outside of the debits and credits of the general ledger.

-As mentioned above, a fraud examination is an evidence collection and analysis exercise.
-That includes evidence of all kinds that can sometimes make or break a case.
-That evidence may include email, cell phone, internet browser history, social media, files saved to a hard drive or server and interviews with employees and the alleged fraudster.
+As mentioned above, a fraud examination is an evidence collection and analysis exercise that includes evidence of all kinds that can sometimes make or break a case.
+That evidence may include email records, cell phone data, internet browser history, social media profiles, files saved to a hard drive or server, and interviews with employees and the alleged fraudster.

-Business owners, with the assistance of their forensic accountant, should be prepared to access all types of evidence during this process, accounting and non-accounting alike.
+Business owners, with the assistance of their forensic accountant, should prepare to access all types of evidence during this process, accounting and non-accounting alike.

 A company should prepare itself for the possibility that a fraud examination may not answer all of their questions.
-And there is often a feeling that while certain things were found, perhaps there was more that was not.
+There is often a feeling that while certain things were found, perhaps there was more that was not.

-Having said that, a well-designed fraud examination conducted by a professional forensic accountant should uncover the answers that are possible.
+That said, a well-designed fraud examination conducted by a professional forensic accountant should uncover all the evidence and answers that are possible.

 It Takes Time to Recover

-At the conclusion of a fraud examination, once we know what happened, the question becomes: how does the company respond?
-This can involve termination of employment, civil lawsuits, criminal prosecution, tax return implications and process improvements.
+At the conclusion of an examiner’s auditing, a fraud examiner has determined what type of fraud took place, whether that be financial statement fraud, asset misappropriation, money laundering, etc. The question then becomes: how does the company respond?
+This can involve termination of employment, contacting law enforcement, civil lawsuits, criminal prosecution, tax return implications, and the need for internal controls or process improvements.
 The company should consult with their attorney before making any final decisions.

 The legal process can be frustratingly slow.
 Both civil and criminal cases can take months or even years to play out.
-Improving internal processes can require employee training and may take months to implement.
-At Anders, we always encourage our clients to consider the ultimate goal of the fraud examination at the onset and can help prepare for the steps involved in achieving that goal.
+Improving internal processes requires employee training and may take months to implement.
+At Anders, we always encourage our clients to consider the ultimate goal of the fraud examination at the onset and help prepare for the steps involved in achieving that goal.
+Ultimately, not only will you take steps to address fraudulent behavior but will help you put fraud prevention strategies in place to mitigate future risks and provide deterrence to future fraudsters.

-While the recovery process takes time, it is worthwhile and can make the company stronger and more resilient in the end.
+While the recovery process takes time, it is worthwhile and makes your company stronger and more resilient in the end.

 We Are Here to Help

 Anders has fraud and forensics advisors that take an empathetic and efficient approach to fraud examinations.
 We talk our clients through the process and prepare them for what is to come.
-To learn more about our fraud examination process, contact an Anders advisor below.
+To learn more about our fraud examination process, contact an Anders advisor.